cspace-deployment/illumination/README.md

 This will install version 1.1.0 in the ~/s2018097 directory.

-3. To run "locally", using the development server, do as it says:
+3. To run "locally", using the development server, do as it says.

+  _NB: make sure you either are inside the UCB firewall (VPN, etc.)
+        or that a proper Solr server is configured in the development section in config/blacklight.yml_

 ```
 cd s2018097